| | I've

 But now they are withered away.

-With gold hills adorning,
+seen the morning, With gold hills adorning,

 And loud tempests storming,